 Taking notes is something we all do.
 Whether you are a student taking notes in the classroom, an employee taking notes during a meeting, or simply jotting down your grocery shopping list, finding the right place to put these ideas is important.

 Therefore, it is important to learn what the best note-taking applications are to help you stay organized and on top of your tasks.

 If you are looking for a note-taking application for personal notes, documentation and wikis, educational purposes, or meeting notes, this article will provide you with the top 10 note-taking applications for all of your needs.

 What makes a great note taking app?

-At one time or another, we’ve all experienced the dreadful task of trying to find the perfect app on your phone or tablet.
+At one time or another, we’ve all experienced the dreadful task of trying to find the perfect meeting notes app on your phone, desktop, or tablet.
 This usually includes downloading app after app, wasting your time and money.